 - Hunger- feeling hungry all the time even when eating properly

 - Sleep disorders such as insomnia, sleep apnoea

 - Bad body odour

 - Frequently prone to reoccurring illnesses such as colds etc.

 Yes, it is estimated that 80% of adults and children have parasitical worms in their bodies.
 However, if your immune system is working properly, it will maintain the right balance.
 It is when there is an imbalance in your immunological function that these unwanted guests can take advantage and take over causing a lot of havoc to your health.

 Get in touch with us!
 There are numerous integrative pathology tests we can provide you with such as the Faecal Multiplex DNA PCR -Stool Test from NutriPath.

 The faecal PCR test detects parasite and bacterial DNA, making it a more accurate procedure than a standard Micro, Culture, and Sensitivity (MC&S) test, which is typically requested by traditional laboratories.

 Traditional microbiological approaches may miss pathogens that cause infectious gastroenteritis, but the faecal PCR profile can detect them quickly, specifically, and sensitively.
 PCR relies on parasite molecular screening rather than parasite detection based on a microscope examination of faeces (stool samples).

-Regardless of what your health issue is, we will investigate until we find the root cause.
-If we find out that you do have a parasitical infection then we will create you an individualised treatment plan specifically for you to correct the problem and get your immune system back to optimal health.
+Regardless of your health issue, we are committed to investigating until we find the root cause.
+If we discover a parasitical infection, we will devise an individualized treatment plan specifically tailored to correct the problem and restore your immune system to optimal health.